sib-swiss/single-cell-training/docs/day3/enrichment_analysis.md

 ```

 If the `FindMarkers` or `FindAllMarkers` functions were used,
-we have a table containing only the significant genes,
+we obtained a table listing only the significant genes,
-but we don't have any information for the non-significant
+but we don't have any information of fold change for the non-significant
 genes.
 Therefore, we can use the over-representation analysis
 which is a threshold-based method.
 Using our list of significant genes, we can test
-if any gene set is over-represented in our data or not using a test
+if any gene set is over-represented among significant genes or not using a test
 similar to a Fisher test to compare differences in proportions.

 The `clusterProfiler` package provides functions for over-representation
-analysis of Gene Ontology gene sets (among other functions) or KEGG gene sets.
+analysis of Gene Ontology gene sets (among other functions, including functions for actual GSEA) or KEGG gene sets.

 Genes can be labeled using different types of labels, eg
-symbol, ensembl ID, Entrez ID.
+symbol, Ensembl ID, Entrez ID.
 To list the allowed
 label types use:

 ```R